samuelluo1/op.gg-crawler/README.md

-This Repo contains some python code to get data from OPGG.
+This Repo contains some python code to get data from OPGG(https://www.op.gg/).

 ## Get_ID.ipynb